how to Add Groundcovers in your garden

 Your Own Garden And It’s Microclimates

 Next move on to your garden.
 What microclimates do you have?
 We all have them.
-A microclimate is a little spot that is not like the rest of the garden.
+A microclimate is a little spot, unlike the rest of the garden.
 Do you have a slope?
 Is the area on the top drier and that on the bottom wetter?
 That is your opportunity to enjoy two different kinds of plants.

 Prepare the Soil